ibardos/motoShop-petProject/README.md

      - Create Repository interfaces
      - Create Service classes
    - Refactor Controllers to work with the newly created Service layer
-   - Test API endpoints with Unit tests to check the transition was successful
+   - Test API endpoints with End-to-End tests to check the transition was successful

-### Future development plans:
 6. Establish a Continuous Integration (CI) pipeline - GitHub Actions
     - Create YAML file to establish pipeline with automated build and tests before code integration
+      - Implement workflow for back-end (Java 21)
+      - Implement workflow for front-end (node 16, 18, 21)
+    - Reshape existing Java End-to-End tests to run in CI environment
+      - Establish a mock database to be used during testing in CI environment
+        - Update project dependencies (introduce H2)
+        - Utilize an embedded relational-database with PostgreSQL dialect, capable of running in-memory - H2
+      - Refactor existing API tests to use the H2 database
+      - Implement "automatic back-end server start" in CI environment to test API endpoint integrations
+    - Configure GitHub "Branch protection rules" for *master* branch
+      - Require "pull request" from different branches to merge code
+      - Require successful CI pipeline builds and tests to merge code

+### Future development plans:
 7. Implement authentication and authorization functionalities by utilizing Spring Security
    - Create User entity
    - Create Roles and Privileges